 - Sonic Advance 3's Sunset Hill Zone.
 The level's layout isn't from a previous one, but its general aesthetic is very similar to Green Hill Zone (except, as the name suggests, at dusk), and it features remixes of its music.

-- Sonic Advance also features a Nostalgia mini-Boss Rush in the final level, as Eggman's first two forms mirror those that he used in the first boss areas of Sonic 1 (ship with wrecking ball) and Sonic 2 (car with drill bit), complete with the boss music from their respective games.
+- Sonic Advance also features a Nostalgia mini-Boss Rush in the final level, as Eggman's first two forms mirror those that he used in the first boss areas of Sonic the Hedgehog (Egg Mobile armed with a wrecking ball) and Sonic the Hedgehog 2 (A slow-moving drill car), complete with the boss music from their respective games.

 - The last hidden island in Sonic Rush Adventure is a replica of the first level from Sonic Rush.